Can Tarantulas Be Affected By Fungal Diseases Or Infections?

 The primary risk factor for fungal diseases and infections in tarantulas is poor husbandry and inadequate enclosure conditions.
 Tarantulas require specific environmental parameters, such as temperature, humidity, and substrate quality, to thrive.
 Failure to provide these conditions and neglecting regular enclosure cleaning can create an environment suitable for fungal growth and increase the risk of infection.

-See also Can Tarantulas Be Affected By Threats From Larger Predatory Insects Like Scorpionflies?
+See also Can Tarantulas Be Threatened By Larger Predatory Arachnids Like Solpugids?

 High humidity and damp substrate